Broad Marsh: Car park

-In October 2021, it was announced that the new multi-storey car park with 1,200 spaces, 90 motorcycle bays and 81 electric charge points was finished with anticipated opening on 1 November.
-Nottingham City Council were obligated to finish the car park project, although they had reservations about usage as the shopping centre rebuild was not undertaken, it was hoped the nearby College and Castle would offset the loss of shoppers.
-The design allowed for a high-level footbridge.

 Central Library

 The central library originally located at Angel Row off the city centre was closed during the COVID-19 restrictions, with re-opening abandoned due to difficulties in making a COVID-safe environment.
 Provision was made during redevelopment for a new facility as part of the car park and bus station complex.
 As of January 2022, no opening date was anticipated as contractors were being invited to submit new estimates for fitting-out of the new building, with the books still in storage.
 The new library was opened on 28 November 2023 with a video-testimonial by Dolly Parton, whose own literary charity project, the Imagination Library, has donated books for the use of children since 1995.

 City Hub

 A 2017 plan to redevelop the adjacent land along Canal Street, for the benefit of Nottingham College, was approved.
 Work started on the £58m City Hub in 2018.
 It is a six-storey building designed by Sheffield-based architecture firm Bond Bryan.
 Constructed by Wates it was intended to provide training and employment opportunities including 24 work placements, 16 new jobs, 13 apprentice placements and training for 11 NVQs.